 If you were born in November, you are lucky.
-You can choose from not just one November birthstone, but two (and the 13th anniversary): Citrine and Topaz.
+If you’re celebrating your 14th Anniversary, you’re lucky too.
+You can choose from not just one November birthstone, but two: Citrine and Topaz.

 The warm color of Citrine is said to be a gift from the sun and it’s believed to be a healing gemstone.
-Topaz is most desired in its rich orange imperial Topaz color but it is found in a variety of rich colors like blue, pink and yellow.
-They are so close in appearance, and often mistaken for the other, often they are substituted.
-Unfortunately, Citrine is not easily available.
-So we recommend the topaz, especially the blue topaz, which is equally as beautiful.
+Topaz is most desired by many people because of its rich orange imperial Topaz color.
+But it is found in a variety of rich colors like blue, pink and yellow.
+Because the citrine and topaz are so close in appearance often they are substituted.
+This is the result of the Citrine not easily available.
+Hence we recommend the topaz, especially the blue topaz, which is equally as beautiful.

 The blue topaz: second November birthstone, but first in our hearts.